 On-Campus Work Considerations

-All work that qualifies as on-campus employment must be paid through Babson payroll.
+Work that qualifies as on-campus employment must be paid through Babson's payroll with two specific exceptions explained here.

-A student can’t be paid directly by a Babson employee for activities, including assistance with research, grading, or personal tasks such as babysitting, yard work, etc.
+A student must never be paid directly by a Babson employee for activities, including assistance with research, grading, or personal tasks such as babysitting, yard work, etc. as these are not permitted under the definition of on-campus employment.